-- A whole-school detailed policy that addresses bullying - Effective classroom management, classroom rules and a positive college environment that promotes safety, as outlined in the Positive Behaviour Support section of the college website - Effective methods of behaviour management that are non-hostile and non-punitive, including use of Restorative Justice Practices.
+- A whole-school detailed policy that addresses bullying. - Effective classroom management, classroom rules and a positive school environment that promotes safety, as outlined in the Positive Behaviour Support section of the College website. - Effective methods of behaviour management that are non-hostile and non-punitive, including use of Restorative Justice Practices.